 As an incredibly independent person (to a fault, some could argue), why was this the only area I was willing to blindly throw the reigns to my husband?
 Personal finance, it turns out, is the #1 area that we often try and turn a blind eye to as women, but it’s the absolute WORST area to choose to relinquish control.
 I’m sorry, but we micromanage what brand of tomato paste our husband needs to buy at the grocery store, yet we choose to put the blinders on when it comes to our ENTIRE livelihood!?
 Not acceptable!

 Luckily, Neal didn’t give me a choice.
 A couple years ago, when he decided that it was time to start working with a financial advisor, he dragged me to our first meeting and told me that it was important and that I needed to care.
 (Neal works in the industry, so we went with an advisor he already had a great relationship with and who had also become a trusted friend.)

 NOTE: I’ll be interviewing our advisor all about the topic in another post, per your request, but depending on what stage of life you’re in, it’s likely that you may not need one at all, and definitely shouldn’t need one if you’re just getting started or just have basic investing needs.
 The most important thing is to get started.
 More on that below.

-Eventually, I stopped letting my insecurities get the best of me and realized I COULD understand what Dan, our advisor was talking about, we made a plan that felt attainable for us, and when he explained how much our investments could grow over time, I was really shocked at the number!
+Eventually, I stopped letting my insecurities get the best of me and realized I COULD understand what Dan, our advisor was talking about.
+We made a plan that felt attainable for us.
+When he explained how much our investments could grow over time, I was really shocked at the number!
 “Wait, investing THIS every year will lead to THIS in 30 years?!?!”

 Which leads me to the topic of THIS post…